RogueValleyInformationSecurity/rvis-tools/README.md

 # rvis-tools
 Publicly-available tools from Rogue Valley Information Security

+## honeyport.ps1

+Intended for unattend use inside various Windows clients inside an Active Directory domain.

+Dependencies: None.

+Inputs: `$Port`, `$Log`, and `$CanaryToken` should each be updated to match your environment's needs.

+Outputs: Alerts triggered via https://canarytokens.org/ and local log file with additional details.

 ## Get-InternalSubnets.ps1

 Intended for use at an administrative Windows console inside an Active Directory domain.